-- 71. The fact is that the declaration and payment of the 2013 dividend did not constitute a breach of the directors' fiduciary duty to SCI.
+- 70. The ESL Parties did not knowingly assist in a breach by the directors of fiduciary duties or knowingly receive funds paid as a result of a breach. - 71.
+The declaration and payment of the 2013 dividend did not constitute a breach of the directors' fiduciary duty to SCI.
 The ESL Parties could therefore not have assisted in a breach of fiduciary duty or received funds that arose out of a breach. - 72.
-In any event, and regardless of whether the alleged breach occurred, the ESL Parties did not induce the breach.
+In any event, and regardless of whether the directors breached their duties, the ESL Parties did not induce the alleged breach.
 The ESL Parties were not in need of cash in late 2013 and were perfectly capable of satisfying investors' redemptions, as a result of which they had no urgent need for the payment of a dividend by SCI.
-Morneau's allegations to the contrary are false. - 73.
-Moreover, and regardless of whether the alleged breach occurred, the ESL Parties had no actual or constructive knowledge of the alleged breach.
+The Litigation Trustee's allegations to the contrary are false. - 73.
+Moreover, and regardless of whether the directors breached their duties, the ESL Parties had no actual or constructive knowledge of the alleged breach.
 Nor were they wilfully blind or reckless as to the existence of the alleged breach.